longlongman/DESERT/README.md

 </div>

 ## Requirement
-Our method is powered by an old version [ParaGen](https://github.com/bytedance/ParaGen) (previous name ByCha).
+Our method is powered by an old version of [ParaGen](https://github.com/bytedance/ParaGen) (previous name ByCha).

 Install it with
 ```bash